Differential treatment of specific nationalities in the procedure

 Asylum applications of Afghan nationals in Germany

 The already high success rate of appeals before Administrative Courts against negative decisions in the asylum procedure increased considerably in 2023.
-From the start of 2023 until the end of August 2023, 618 Afghan nationals were granted a form of protection by courts, compared to 194 rejections of appeals.
-In total, 21.6% of appeals were successful in the first half of 2023 (the rate was 40.6% in 2022 and 45.2% in 2021).
-If only decisions on the merits are counted, 76.1% of appeals resulted in the granting of protection (2022: 94.8%, 2021: 77.8%).[60]
+For Afghans, the adjusted success rate in legal proceedings in 2023 was as high as 74.2 percent[79] (2022: 94.8%, 2021: 77.8%).[80]
 Most of the cases were not decided on the merits but resolved in other ways such as completion (71.6%).
 In the first half of 2023, the appeal statistics show large differences between courts.
-Whereas the administrative court Greifswald (Mecklenburg – Western Pomerania) has a positive decision rate of 6.5%, the administrative court of Augsburg (Bavaria) has 0% positive decisions.[61]
+Whereas the administrative court Greifswald (Mecklenburg – Western Pomerania) has a positive decision rate of 6.5%, the administrative court of Augsburg (Bavaria) has 0% positive decisions.[81]
 20,496 appeals of Afghan nationals were pending at the court as of 31 May 2023.
-A considerable increase compared to the number of appeals in 2022 (7,546).[62]
+A considerable increase compared to the number of appeals in 2022 (7,546).[82]
+Between January 1st and September 30th, 2024, there were 13 asylum decisions made following judicial reviews in Germany for individuals from Afghanistan, all of which resulted in the granting of subsidiary protection.[83]

 Removals